top of page

 A leaning post, a few rotten boards, or a section of fence that was never finished makes the whole yard look neglected.
 Walk your fence line and make a list.
 Tightening loose posts and replacing individual boards is within most homeowners' skill level.
 A full fence replacement is not.

-If your posts are rotten at the ground line, the fence needs to come out.
+If your posts are rotted at the ground line, the fence needs to come out.
 Durabuild handles full fence replacements and gate installs across the Treasure Valley.

 9. Add Shade